CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 3.1 Create the Umbraco Site container

-In the Umbraco UmbDock project we will be creating a Dockerfile to define how it will be hosted.
+In the Umbraco UmbWeb project we will be creating a Dockerfile to define how it will be hosted.

     # Use the SDK image to build and publish the website
     FROM mcr.microsoft.com/dotnet/sdk:6.0 AS build
     WORKDIR /src
-    COPY ["UmbDock.csproj", "."]
+    COPY ["UmbWeb.csproj", "."]
-    RUN dotnet restore "UmbDock.csproj"
+    RUN dotnet restore "UmbWeb.csproj"
     COPY . .
-    RUN dotnet publish "UmbDock.csproj" -c Release -o /app/publish
+    RUN dotnet publish "UmbWeb.csproj" -c Release -o /app/publish

     # Copy the published output to the final running image
     FROM mcr.microsoft.com/dotnet/aspnet:6.0 AS final
     WORKDIR /app
     COPY --from=build /app/publish .
-    ENTRYPOINT ["dotnet", "UmbDock.dll"]
+    ENTRYPOINT ["dotnet", "UmbWeb.dll"]

 This Dockerfile starts with a build image which contains the SDK to actually compile the project, and one with ASP.NET runtimes to actuall host the running application.
 From the above Dockerfile we can see the stages of the build process.